JeffersonLab/trackingML/docs/GettingStartedAtJLAB.md

 At this point you should download the cudnn binary package from Nvidia.
 That requires an active account (which is free) and a little URL manipulation to get the correct version.
-To make it easier, I've place a copy on the CUE as seen in the first instruction below.
+To make it easier, I've placed a copy on the CUE as seen in the first instruction below.
 The second just moves the libraries into a directory where python will find them when running tensorflow.